Accident at Work Compensation Claims

 If your employer were to terminate your employment or otherwise treat you unfairly as the result of you deciding to bring a claim, you would likely have grounds for an employment claim.

-By law, there should be insurance against staff accidents, meaning that an insurance company will pay your accident compensation and our fees if you’re successful in your claim.
+By law, there should be insurance against staff accidents, meaning that an insurance company will pay your accident compensation and most of our fees if you’re successful in your claim.
+We therefore tend to deal with those insurers rather than the employer direct thereby minimising the effect on your day-to-day work.

 If you have already started an accident at work claim and are unhappy with your current legal representation, it may be possible to transfer your case to our team.
-We can explain how this works and guide you through the process of moving your claim to use, then make sure you have the very best support for a successful claim going forward.
+We can explain how this works and guide you through the process of moving your claim to us.
+We will make sure you have the very best support for a successful claim going forward.

 Yes, you can still claim compensation for an injury at work if you’re self-employed.
 Self-employed workers have the same health and safety protection as employees.